Kal Naismith: Accrington Stanley

 Naismith scored his first goal for Stanley on 22 October 2013, netting the winner in a 2–1 home success over Bristol Rovers.
 He also scored braces against Torquay United and Mansfield Town, finishing the season with ten goals in 38 appearances.

 Naismith was also an undisputed starter for the club in 2014–15, scoring four goals in 35 games.

 Portsmouth

 On 28 May 2015, Naismith signed a three-year deal with fellow League Two side Portsmouth, for an undisclosed fee.

 Naismith scored 13 goals in the season which saw Portsmouth finish as champions of League Two, clinched on the last day of the season.

-At the end of the 2017–18 season, Portsmouth announced that he rejected a new deal from the club, deciding to pursue other options elsewhere.
+At the end of the 2017–18 season, Portsmouth announced that he had rejected a new deal from the club, deciding to pursue other options elsewhere.

 Wigan Athletic

 On 30 May 2018, Naismith signed a three-year deal with Championship club Wigan Athletic.
 He scored his first goal for Wigan in a 4–2 loss at Sheffield United on 27 October 2018.

 On 7 January 2021, Naismith left Wigan by mutual consent.